braschke/Drop_Shape_Detection/README.md

 ## Introduction

 A python script for drop shape analysis of single (stationary and moving) drops on level and tilted flat substrates with a reflection plane.
 It provides both contact angles, drop diameter and drop velocity.
 Results are determined by analyzing drop contours through polynomial and linear fits. \
 This repository contains an early version of the script developed at the [Chair for Fluid Mechanics](https://www.lsm.uni-wuppertal.de/de/research/) at the [University of Wuppertal](https://www.uni-wuppertal.de/en/research/).
-It has been used in the following publication:
-* Pub1
-* Pub2

 **Input**: